Ktakuya332C/mle/README.md

 	res2 = eum.optiml_basket([0.1, 0.1, 0.1])
 	# res2 must be 0 indicates none should be chosen

-Argument to the optimal_basket must be sorted in descending order
+Argument to the optimal_basket must be sorted in descending order.
+Note that you cannot use this module in the `eum` directory in the same manner as shown in above.

 If you want to generate swig file then